 Applicants are required to advise whether any actual or potential or perceived conflicts of interest exist in relation to their application.

-Actual or potential conflicts of interest include any relationship, either personal, financial or professional; with any sponsor of the award(s) for which the applicant is applying such that the sponsor, the applicant or a member of the applicant's direct family could benefit personally in some way from the outcome of the Awards.
-All parties involved in this programme, for example departmental staff and assessment panel members, will also disclose a conflict of interest if it arises.
+Pre-existing, actual or potential conflicts of interest include any relationship, either personal, financial or professional; with any sponsor of the award(s) for which the applicant is applying such that the sponsor, the applicant or a member of the applicant's direct family could benefit personally in some way from the outcome of the Awards.
+All parties involved in this program, for example departmental staff and assessment panel members, will also disclose a conflict of interest if it arises.

 If a conflict of interests arises, or appears likely to arise, the applicant must: